-When I finally received my diagnosis, I denied it profusely, my own ignorance that I picked up about autism, learning difficulties and mental health issues from my peers being this reason.
+When I finally received my diagnosis, I denied it profusely.
+My own ignorance added to what I picked up about autism, learning difficulties, and mental health issues from my peers.
 I particularly remember ripping up a book out of anger that I found about Aspergers that my mum had bought.
-I was embarrassed and I did not fit the perception of an autistic person that I had ingrained in my mind.
+I was embarrassed, and I did not fit the perception of an autistic person that I had ingrained in my mind.
 I attended a therapist for three years between my diagnosis and early 2014.
 Without this particular therapist, I have doubts that I would still be here today.
-During that time I battled severe depression, spouts of self-harm, suicidal thoughts and crippling anxiety which prevented me from going to school most days right up until I dropped out in December 2015.
-I still attend therapy and deal with spouts of depression, disordered eating, and anxiety but I am in a much more mentally settled place.
+During that time, I battled severe depression, spouts of self-harm, suicidal thoughts, and crippling anxiety, which prevented me from going to school most days right up until I dropped out in December 2015.
+I still attend therapy and deal with spouts of depression, disordered eating, and anxiety, but I am in a much more mentally settled place.

-When reaching out for my diagnoses the words “hormones,” “puberty” and “emotional” were thrown about so much.
+When reaching out for my diagnosis, the words “hormones,” “puberty,” and “emotional” were thrown about so much.
 Puberty and hormones being the alleged reason for why I felt the way I did, completely overlooking the previous issues I had with speaking, anger, making friends, eating and occasionally, learning, and also overlooking my mums’ view.
-I do not think these concerns are completely invalid but they are incredibly frustrating.
+I do not think these concerns are completely invalid, but they are incredibly frustrating.

 Another reason why many women may not be diagnosed with autism is that autism has never been glamorized, but rather, very much the opposite.
-In recent years, with the rise of social media, mental illnesses have been romanticized in such a way that is almost seen as aesthetically pleasing to have a serious condition; this is especially prevalent on Tumblr.
+In recent years, with the rise of social media, mental illnesses have been romanticized in such a way that is almost seen as aesthetically pleasing to have a severe condition; this is especially prevalent on Tumblr.
 I, of course, do not think any mental health condition should be reduced to being somehow “a beautiful pain” (with a picture of Effy from Skins smoking a cigarette while looking equally sad and beautiful) or a suicidal person be seen as “an angel wanting to go home” (both actual things I have seen on Tumblr).
-Autism has never been part of this and rightly so, it is by definition; ‘a mental condition, present from early childhood, characterized by great difficulty in communicating and forming relationships with other people and in using language and abstract concepts.’
-When people think of an Autistic person they may think of a little boy having a meltdown in the middle of a supermarket, or a socially awkward teenage boy who’s into sci-fi; not a woman having the exact same meltdown that the little boy had out of anxiety from an overwhelming situation, or not an award winning actress (Daryl Hannah).
+Autism has never been part of this, and rightly so, it is by definition, ‘a mental condition, present from early childhood, characterized by great difficulty in communicating and forming relationships with other people and in using language and abstract concepts.’
+When people think of an Autistic person, they may think of a little boy having a meltdown in the middle of a supermarket, or a socially awkward teenage boy who’s into sci-fi; not a woman having the same breakdown that the little boy had out of anxiety from an overwhelming situation, or not an award-winning actress (Daryl Hannah).

 What should be done?